Get insider access

 The Anker Soundcore Life Q20 Wireless aren't as well-built or feature-packed as the Anker Soundcore Space Q45 Wireless, but they still offer a good overall experience for their price.
 Unlike a lot of over-ears in the budget range, they have ANC.
 It does a good job of cutting out ambient chatter and the high-pitched hum of a computer fan but can't isolate you as well from the bassy rumble of a bus or plane engine.

-Thankfully, they have good comfort and padding for all-day listening, and their battery lasts just over 32 hours with ANC on, so they'll last you through nearly the whole workweek without needing a top-up.
-When it's time to recharge, they use the older micro USB standard for the charging cable, or you can make use of the optional analog cable.
+Their battery lasts just over 32 hours with ANC on, so they'll last you through nearly the whole workweek without needing a top-up.
+When it's time to recharge, they use the older micro USB standard for the charging cable, or you can use them wired via their analog cable.
+Thankfully, they have good comfort and padding for all-day listening.
+While they're comfortable, their long-term durability isn't the most impressive, especially around the headband, so keep that in mind.

 They have a very excited sound profile, with lots of extra bass and treble to complement pop and rock music.

-However, the overemphasized bass makes the mix sound muddy, while vocals and instruments sound harsh and sibilants piercing due to the extra treble.
+However, the overemphasized bass makes mixes sound muddy, while vocals and instruments sound harsh and sibilants piercing due to the extra treble.
 Unfortunately, they can't pair with a companion app, so you can't fine-tune them.
-If you'd like more bass, though, their 'BassUp' feature boosts this range even more, which will complement fans of heavier genres like dubstep and D&B. You can activate it using the controls on the ear cups.
-If you want a few more features but can't swing the Anker Soundcore Space Q45 Wireless, your next step up from the budget pick are the Anker Soundcore Life Q30 Wireless for app support, multi-device pairing, better ANC performance, and updated USB-C charging.
-On the other hand, the Soundcore Life Q20 Wireless are a noise cancelling bargain.
+If you'd like more bass, though, their 'BassUp' feature boosts this range even more to complement heavier genres like dubstep and D&B. You can activate it using the controls on the ear cups.

 See our review